hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 ## Referencing Modules Within Private Terraform Enterprise (PTFE)

-If you wish to use modules published to the current PTFE instance, you can use the hostname `localterraform.com` as the host portion of the source.
+To use modules published to the current PTFE instance, you can use the hostname `localterraform.com` as the host portion of the source rather than using the literal hostname.
 For instance:

 ```hcl
 module "vpc" {